 In 1963, Paul got married (in Trinidad, West Indies) and moved to Poughkeepsie, NY, in the US, to work on compiler design, followed by a stint working on general systems architecture in a group led by the British computer scientist Tony Peacock.
 At this time Ted Codd of the same group was developing the concepts behind relational databases.
-During this period, Paul designed and developed what he believes to have been a precursor to IBM's VSAM access method by combining the ideas of compressed indices and "look-aside stacks" (now usually called "caches"), both of which were being worked on at that time by colleagues of his in Tony Peacock's group, with the concept of the "balanced tree", now called "B+ tree" (which he had read about, and then modelled in APL).
+During this period, Paul designed and developed what he believes to have been a precursor to IBM's VSAM access method, by combining the ideas of compressed indices and "look-aside stacks" (now usually called "caches"), both of which were being worked on at that time by colleagues of his in Tony Peacock's group, with the concept of the "balanced tree", now called "B+ tree" (which he had read about, and then modelled in APL).
 He implemented much of the code which managed this data structure for IBM's internal Engineering Information System, and it proved very powerful (and long-lived).
 It is not clear to what extent this work influenced the current VSAM product, which is based on very similar principles.

-Soon after moving with his family to Montréal, Québec, in 1968, some other ideas flowered into what is now called Flow-Based Programming, and in the early '70s he joined the IBM team helping to design and build the Bank of Montreal's "Mech" on-line banking system, an innovative, forward-looking, 24/7, system that eventually (by the mid-'70s) was handling around 5,000,000 customers on an IBM model 168 computer.
+Soon after moving with his family to Montréal, Québec, in 1968, some other ideas flowered into what is now called Flow-Based Programming, and in the early '70s he joined the IBM team helping to design and build the Bank of Montreal's "Mech" on-line banking system, an innovative, forward-looking, 24/7, system that went live in the mid-'70s, supporting around 5,000,000 customers on an IBM model 168 computer.

-Paul is now working full time on trying to spread the word about Flow-Based Programming, mostly using Java and C#, but more recently he has moved to C++ supported by Boost, using Lua as a scripting language.
+Paul is now working full time on trying to spread the word about Flow-Based Programming, initially using Java and C#, but more recently he has moved to C++ supported by Boost, using Lua as a scripting language.
 This combination looks very exciting!
 He also spends time communicating and worrying about his chosen country (Canada), the planet, and the human species in general.

 Paul is now taking a stab at writing a blog - it has really turned out to be more about politics (Canadian and global) and the environment (and the occasional medical update) than about Flow-Based Programming, but Paul may change his mind later!
 Paul uses LinkedIn to manage his professional contacts, and emits the occasional tweet - but at this point (early 2012) admits he hasn't yet found his Twitter "voice"!